dinphil/code-weekend/Markdown/index.md

 - Why we pair MongoDB with Node and how
 - Persisting our prior inputs
 - Basic login authentication

+Make sure to download [these files](assets/files/ws4.zip) to follow along with this workshop.
+Check out the [slides here](assets/files/slides/workshop4.html).

 <div class="footer"><p>&copy; Dining Philosophers 2014.
 Page created by <a href="http://pvrnav.com">Pranav Vishnu Ramabhadran</a>.
 Workshops designed by <a href="http://github.com/bclay/">Brynn Claypoole</a>, <a href="http://lewisjellis.com/">Lewis Ellis</a> and <a href="http://pvrnav.com">Pranav Vishnu Ramabhadran</a>.</div>